djannot/spark-build/docs/kerberos.md

 # Kafka Kerberos

 Spark can consume data from a Kerberos-enabled Kafka cluster.
-You can find instructions on how to deploy a secure Kafka cluster on DC/OS in the [documentation][http://example.com].
 Connecting Spark to secure Kafka does not require special installation parameters, however does require the Spark Driver _and_ the Spark Executors can access the following files:

 *   Client JAAS (Java Authentication and Authorization Service) file.
 This is provided using Mesos URIS with `--conf spark.mesos.uris=<location_of_jaas>`.
 *   `krb5.conf` for your Kerberos setup.
 Similarly to HDFS, this is provided using a base64 encoding of the file.